pulp-platform/snitch/docs/ug/directory_structure.md

 * `vendor`: "Third-party" components which are updated using the vendor script.
   They are not (primarily) developed as part of this repository.
 * `system`: Specific systems built around Snitch components.
     * `snitch-cluster`: Single cluster with a minimal environment to run meaningful applications.
+    * `occamy`: Multi-cluster system with an environment to run applications.

 ## Software